watermint/toolbox/doc/generated/supplemental_troubleshooting.md

 ## Debug logs

 The tool will record all debug information into debug logs that have a prefix "toolbox".
 All records have a source code file name and line at the operation.
-If you find some suspicious error, then go to the source code and debut it.
+If you find some suspicious error, then go to the source code and debug it.
 Some troubleshooting requires statistical analysis such as for performance tuning or out of memory.
 It is better to work with a tool such as `grep` or [jq](https://stedolan.github.io/jq/).

-If you wanted to see heap size data in time series, please run the command like below.
+If you want to see heap size data in time series, please run the command like below.
 Then you can see time + heap size in CSV format.
 ```
 tbx job log last -quiet | jq -r 'select(.msg == "Heap stats") | [.time, .HeapInuse] | @csv'
 "2020-11-10T14:55:45.725+0900",18604032